DallanQ/race_for_the_galaxy/QA.md

 > Can you reduce a green production world to zero, or blue, or brown?

-Yes, the Colony Ship allows you to place any world that normally requires payment, by discarding the Colony Ship instead.
+Yes you can, the Colony Ship allows you to place any world that normally requires payment, by discarding the Colony Ship instead.
 However, it cannot be used on Alien (yellow) worlds.
 If you have a Contact Specialist in play, you can use it to place non-Alien military worlds by paying instead of conquering.
 The Colony Ship then lets you bypass this cost, allowing you to place the military world for free.

 [goods-count-towards-game-over-trigger](https://boardgamegeek.com/thread/289389/goods-count-towards-game-over-trigger)